Debayan-RoyLLM/Story_Bot/README.md

    - XGBoost
 5. Questions failing the threshold are discarded (typically ~3–4 of 8)

+**Graceful degradation**: If ML model files are not present, the filter is skipped entirely and all questions pass through unfiltered.
+This is logged as an ERROR at startup so the disabled state is clearly visible.
+Questions returned without filtering have `probabilities: None` so downstream consumers can distinguish filtered from unfiltered results.

 ### 4. DIN-SQL Planning

 Valid questions go through the **DIN-SQL** (Decomposed In-context SQL) pipeline: